cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 );
 ```

-We can finally replace the layout we used to make `sQ` above. `sK` can `sV` is an exercise left to the reader.
+We can finally replace the layout we used to make `sQ` above. `sK` and `sV` are an exercise left to the reader.

 ## Dealing with V Copies
-V is a slightly different beast, since it doesn't follow the row-major loading pattern of Q and K during `O=S@Q`.
-When we compute our attention scores S, our resulting shape is `(kBlockM, kBlockN)`.
-Since V is of shape `(kBlockN, kHeadDim)`, we have to transpose V, as our original copy/MMA pattern expects the concatenation dim to be the the second shape dimension.
-As a result, we have to make transpose-view tensors for V's SMEM layouts in order to make sure the copies and fragments are correct.
+V is a slightly different beast, since it doesn't follow the row-major loading pattern of Q and K during `O=S@V`.
+When we compute our attention scores S, the resulting shape is `(kBlockM, kBlockN)`.
+Since V is of shape `(kBlockN, kHeadDim)`, we have to transpose V, since our original copy/MMA pattern expects the concatenation dim to be the second shape dimension.
+As a result, we have to make transpose-view tensors for V's SMEM layouts to make sure the copies and fragments are correct.

 ### V: GMEM->SMEM
-To get the maximum coalesced-vectorized load performance, we can simply copy V in its row-major form from GMEM to SMEM.
-We need to eventually tranpose V before it hits the register fragments, and Ampere and Turing (SM75+) fortunately provide us with some transposed `ldmatrix` instructions that do so.
+To get maximum coalesced-vectorized load performance, we can simply copy V in its row-major form from GMEM to SMEM.
+We need to eventually transpose V before it hits the register fragments, and Ampere and Turing (SM75+) fortunately provide some transposed `ldmatrix` instructions that do so for us.
 As a result, we only have to worry about the transpose once we hit the SMEM->register stage.
 The GMEM->SMEM copy fully mirrors the tiled copy for K from earlier:

 ```cpp
 Tensor mV = make_tensor(